Writing Style Guide

 Capitalize when referring to the region.
 Also, South Florida, North Florida.

-Central Florida Future The former independent, off-campus, student-written newspaper that shut down in August 2016 after 48 years.
+Central Florida Future The final name of the former independent, off-campus, student-written newspaper that shut down in 2016 after 48 years.

 Central Florida Research Park